 Each lesson in Block Coding creates a self-guided experience for students through a series of scaffolded tasks.
 Lessons always begin with an Introduction to the concept as the first step.

-As students progress through each Lesson, they are introduced to coding concepts and vocabulary in the Solve steps.
+Solve: As students progress through each Lesson, they are introduced to coding concepts and vocabulary in the Solve steps.
 Hands-on tasks are provided to allow students to practice dragging and dropping objects, events, and actions.
 These tasks support the development of computational thinking skills such as logic and sequencing.
-Each Lesson's step includes four sections:

-- Code: Space where students will add and manipulate coding elements.
-When students have finished a task or created their own code, they select Run to test
+- Code: Space where students add and manipulate coding elements.
+When students finish a task or create their own code, they select Run to test.

-- Design: Provides a space for the avatars that follow the code when Run is selected. *During the final step of each Lesson (Build), additional options to add and edit elements are provided in this space.
+- Design: Provides a space for the avatars that follow the code when Run is selected.
+During the final step of each Lesson (Build), this space provides additional options to add and edit elements.

-Practice steps allow students to make decisions about how to use the coding elements provided.
-These periodic steps provide a scaffold for students to combine conceptual knowledge with computational thinking.
+Practice: The Practice step allows students to make decisions about how to use the coding elements provided.
+These steps provide a scaffold for students to combine conceptual knowledge with computational thinking.

-The final step for each lesson is Build.
+Build: Sometimes, a Lesson has a final Build step.
 This step offers a creative opportunity for students to apply everything learned in the lesson.
-Similar to Practice steps, students make decisions about how to use the coding elements provided.
-As well, the Design panel offers options such as adding more objects, editing objects, and modifying the background and colors.
+Students make decisions about how to use the coding elements provided.

 Block Coding Lesson Supports

-As students move through each new Level, Refresher Lessons are provided that reinforce concepts and vocabulary introduced previously.
-Each new Level provides Refresher Lessons for previous Levels.
+Refresher Lesson: As students move through each new Level, Refresher Lessons reinforce concepts and vocabulary.
+Each new Level provides Refresher Lessons for the previous Level.
 Refresher Lessons follow the same format as all other Lessons and include: